shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 ### <span style='color:#5075dc'>|</span> Customer Selection Share

-We have some new information about the chips `parent` company, its brand name and the mass of the product, let's check the customer product choice distribution (not taking into account quantity) for these three features:
+We have some new information about the chips `parent` company, its brand name and the mass of the product, let's check the customer product choice distribution (not taking into account quantity) for these three features

+!!! warning

+	We are not taking into account the quantity purchased at the moment.

 ```python
 # sales ammount distribution by parent company